 One of the driving factors for the reduction in predicted home sales is the affordability of homes in the United States.
 Affordability has steadily been eroding, creating a challenge for homebuyers, especially those seeking to buy their first home.
 Investors, however, have not been as adversely affected by deteriorating affordability as retail homebuyers.

 According to recent Fannie Mae home sentiment index data, people are losing confidence in the housing market.
-Fewer people believe it’s a good time to buy a home, leading more people to continue renting rather than making a home purchase.
+Fewer people believe it’s a good time to buy a home, leading more people to continue renting rather than purchasing one.
 People also believe it’s an increasingly bad time to sell a home, leading to tighter market conditions.

-The overall housing market in the U.S. has been fluctuating as more people change their minds about making a home purchase.
+The overall housing market in the U.S. has been fluctuating as more people change their minds about purchasing homes.
 In general, lower-priced home markets are tightening more than higher-priced home markets.

 Mortgage Interest Rate Increases for 2019

-In July of 2018, the average mortgage rate was at 4.53%.
-Increases predicted by Fannie Mae and the NAHB would not have an enormous impact on the market, as they are only slightly higher than current mortgage rates around the country.
-However, if Freddie Mac’s prediction of a slow rise to 5.1% is more accurate, there could be a greater impact on home sales throughout the U.S., as issues surrounding affordability further impact the housing market.
+In July of 2018, the average mortgage rate was 4.53%.
+Increases predicted by Fannie Mae and the NAHB would not have an enormous impact on the market, as they are only slightly higher than current mortgage rates nationwide.
+However, suppose Freddie Mac’s prediction of a slow rise to 5.1% is more accurate.
+In that case, there could be a greater impact on home sales throughout the U.S. as affordability issues further impact the housing market.